NathanKolbas/ort_dart/README.md

 >
 > Windows (workaround - using pyke's binaries) - https://github.com/NathanKolbas/ort_dart/issues/1 \
 > MacOS (workaround - using pyke's binaries) - https://github.com/NathanKolbas/ort_dart/issues/4 \
+> Linux (workaround - using pyke's binaries) - https://github.com/NathanKolbas/ort_dart/issues/8 \
 > iOS (failing) - https://github.com/NathanKolbas/ort_dart/issues/5

 Prebuilt binaries are available for all platforms and can be found at [dart-ort-artifacts](https://github.com/NathanKolbas/dart-ort-artifacts).
-They are downloaded during compile when creating the binaries for this library.
+They are downloaded during compile time when creating the binaries for this library.

-> 🗒️ You typically do not need to worry about this since we create binaries for this library that statically link the
+> 🗒️ You typically do not need to worry about this since binaries are created for this library that statically link the
-> onnxruntime.
+> onnxruntime and are downloaded during compile time (if available).

 You are more than welcome to use your own binaries.
 Simply set the `ORT_LIB_LOCATION` environment variable to the location of your own static-binaries.